 Philodendrons are very popular indoor plants with large, attractive, deeply segmented leaves.
 They are especially prized for their ability to thrive in low, artificial light.
 Sometimes, however, their leaves can turn yellow or brown and unhealthy looking.
-Keep reading for causes for philodendron leaves turning yellow and brown, and what you can do to about it.
+Keep reading for causes for philodendron leaves turning yellow and brown, and what you can do about it.

 Why are My Philodendron Leaves Turning Brown?